By: Marilyn L. Davis

 Alliteration is the Feel of the Words

-Alliteration is about the feel of the words as it is the repetition of a specific letter.
+Alliteration is as much about the feel of the words as the repetition of a specific letter.
 JK Rowling uses alliteration in character names as well as anyone.
 Who can forget:

 - Helga Hufflepuff